Deltares/dfm_tools/README.md

 	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
 	- check center/corner correctness, pcolormesh does not completely correspond with contours
 - improve cartopy satellite/basemap background:
-	- add test if cartopy/basemap is installed before importing it, since these are optional modules
+	- add test if cartopy is installed before importing it, since these are optional modules (also cartopy import in user script, so does not work)
 	- add more settings for linewidth/facecolor/alpha/linecolor
 	- load geotiffs with satellite imagery (or png's where limits are provided by user) (files provided by user or automatically downloaded from predifined or provided source)
 	- load World Imagery data from arcgis mapserver (e.g. https://www.arcgis.com/home/item.html?id=10df2279f9684e4a9f6a7f08febac2a9)